-7.6.2 Required Components
+- 7.6.2 Required Components - (1) Public

-(1) Public

-Required components related to the response system for the public are as follows:
+Required components related to response system for the inhabitants are as follows:

-- DMB should prepare an evacuation manual so that a formal evacuation system can be established. - DMB should initiate a campaign for awareness building.
-Local NGOs should be involved in this process. - The proposed FPP should carry out flood drills for improved evacuation.
+- DMB should prepare evacuation manual so that a formal evacuation system can be established. - DMB should provide campaign for awareness building.
+Local NGOs should be involved in this process. - Proposed FPP should carry out flood drills for improved evacuation. - Upazilla DMC should fix flood shelter.
+These may include designated flood shelter, cyclone shelter, schools, colleges, high-rise buildings, roads, embankments, etc. Specific area demarcation should be made for each shelter.

-- Upazilla DMC should nominate flood shelters.
-These may include designated flood shelters, cyclone shelters, schools, colleges, high-rise buildings, roads, embankments, etc. Specific areas in each shelter should be clearly demarcated. - New flood shelters should be prepared by DMB.
-These can be used for schools in normal times. - Upazilla DMC should also nominate shelter areas for livestock. - Upazilla DMC should monitor the evacuation process. - Upazilla DMC should prepare a list of required facilities for each shelter to ensure proper living conditions can be maintained during floods.
+- New flood shelters should be prepared by DMB.
+These can be used for school in normal time. - Upazilla DMC should also fix shelter for livestock. - Upazilla DMC should monitor evacuation process. - Upazilla DMC should prepare list of required facilities for each shelter to ensure proper living condition.
 Before the start of the flood season, necessary arrangements should be made.
-There should be a prior plan to provide drinking water and sanitation facilities. - Actual responsibility of evacuation should lie with the Union DMC. - Volunteers should be trained under the proposed FPP to assist in the evacuation process. - Union DMC should earmark transportation for evacuation.
-Since Union Councils do not always own enough vehicles and boats, they should prepare an inventory of possible means of transport available during emergencies from various agencies at Upazilla and even District level. - Upazilla DMC should arrange security for evacuated houses.
-Assistance should be obtained from Police, Ansars, Village Defense Police (VDP) and volunteers. - DMB should prepare response management guidelines for agriculture and fisheries. - District DMC should issue response measures for agriculture and fisheries taking into consideration flood warnings, working closely with relevant agencies such as the Directorate of Agricultural Extension (DAE) and Fisheries Department. - Union DMC should inform the public regarding measures related to agriculture and fisheries and also monitor the responses undertaken.

-(2) River Structures
+There should be prior planning for drinking water and sanitation facilities. - Actual responsibility of evacuation should lie on Union DMC. - Volunteers should be trained under the proposed FPP, who would assist in the evacuation process. - Union DMC should earmark transportation for evacuation.
+Since Union Councils do not always own enough vehicles and boats, they should prepare an inventory of possible transport those can be obtained from various agencies at Upazilla and even District level. - Upazilla DMC should arrange security for evacuated houses.
+Assistance should be obtained from Police, Ansars, Village Defense Police (VDP) and volunteers. - DMB should prepare response management guideline for agriculture and fisheries. - District DMC should issue response measures for agriculture and fisheries taking into consideration of the flood warning, working closely with relevant agencies like the Directorate of Agricultural Extension (DAE) and Fisheries Department. - Union DMC will inform the people regarding the measures related to agriculture and fisheries.
+Also they will monitor the response undertaken. - (2) River Structures